hweidner/check-mk-goodies/README.md

   Kubernetes system services from different clusters will appear under the same host name.
 You need complex translation rules to separate them.

-In contrast to the buildin Kubernetes monitoring, the `k8s` local check offers a rather conservative approach to Kubernetes monitoring.
+In contrast to the builtin Kubernetes monitoring, the `k8s` local check offers a rather conservative approach to Kubernetes monitoring.

 The script is installed on one (or more) hosts of the Kubernetes cluster, or on a separate control node which has access to the cluster.
-It requires the `kubectl` binary and a KUBECONFIG file with the credentials to access the cluster and read the informations on all nodes, namespaces, pods, services, deployments, ingresses, statefulsets, daemonsets, and replicasets.
+It requires the `kubectl` binary and a KUBECONFIG file with the credentials to access the cluster and read the information on all nodes, namespaces, pods, services, deployments, ingresses, statefulsets, daemonsets, and replicasets.
 The output consists of a quite constant set of check items: